hyphanet/fred/README.md

 ## Testing

+### Run Tests

+To run all unit tests, use

+    ./gradlew --parallel test

+You can run specifics tests with a test filter similar to the following:

+    ./gradlew --parallel test --tests *M3UFilterTest

+TODO: how to run integration tests.

+### Run your changes as node

-To test your version of Freenet, stop your node, replace `freenet.jar` in your Freenet directory with `build/libs/freenet.jar`, and start your node again.
+To test your version of Freenet, build it with ,./gradlew jar`, stop your node, replace `freenet.jar` in your
+Freenet directory with `build/libs/freenet.jar`, and start your node again.

 To override values set in `build.gradle` put them into [the file](https://docs.gradle.org/3.2/userguide/build_environment.html)